scribd/scribd.github.io/_posts/2019-12-03-managing-pagerduty-rotations.md

 options with the entire team, the only clear path forward was to adopt the last
 option: switch to a 24/7 schedule for the developers on Core Platform.
 We shared the entire process, and conclusion  with our friends at PagerDuty.
-I hope that we see a feature in the future which allows Schedules to be built from both users _and_ other Schedules in the future.
+I hope that we see a feature which allows Schedules to be built from both users _and_ other Schedules in the future.
 That level of composition would give us the flexibility to accomplish our _ideal_ end-state for developer incident response.